kevit/coreos-packer/README.md

 packer build -parallel=false -var 'channel=beta' coreos.json
 ```

 channel can be set to "stable", "beta" or "alpha".
 Default is "alpha".

+The -parallel=false is used to avoid a bug in packer (see https://github.com/mitchellh/packer/issues/1665)